bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 # 7. Default command
 CMD ["bundle", "exec", "jekyll", "serve", "--host", "0.0.0.0", "--livereload", "--force_polling"]
 ```

+> **NOTE**
+> This file is called `Dockerfile` (no extensions) by convention.
+You are welcome to rename it, but it requires you to specify this file in every invocation of Docker.
+So, the advice is to stick with convention.

 In the previous part we briefly mentioned Docker layers.
 Here we see the layers in action.
 Basically every line that starts with a command in capitals is a layer.
 Docker tries to cache the layers so changing and rebuilding an image will be quick.